 No signs that are not attached to the vending cart may be used or displayed.

-No vending cart, condiment table or trash receptacle or other operational equipment may be left at the vending location after closing.
+No vending cart, condiment table or trash receptacle, or other operational equipment may be left at the vending location after closing.

 Sidewalk vendors may not set up tables, chairs, or other structures.